PgCert Leadership and Management: Homelessness and HousingSouthwark Campus

 Leadership and Management (20 Credits)

-This module covers different concepts of leadership and management focusing on what might be considered the more appropriate styles in the homelessness and housing context.
-There'll be opportunities to evaluate your own individual and organisational competences and for skill development using in-depth reflections.
+This module examines the different concepts of leadership and management focussing on what might be considered the more appropriate styles in the homelessness and housing context.
+It includes value-based leadership and change management.
+There are opportunities to evaluate your own individual and organisational competences and for skill development using in-depth reflections.

 100% coursework but with two elements as follows: